ImperialCollegeLondon/FINESSE_simulating/README.md

 ### Install the developer dependencies

-Next you will want to install the dependencies for `FINESSE_simulating` along with the developer tools required to work on the project.
+Next you will want to install the dependencies for `finesse_simulating` along with the developer tools required to work on the project.

 You can do this like so: